anumehashukla/wayfaringuniverse/_posts/Iceland/2018-07-06-camping-ring-road.md

 ---
-title: 'Camping Ring Road'
+title: 'Camping Along Ring Road'
 date: 2018-07-06 00:00:00
 description: Iceland
 featured_image: '/images/iceland/campinRingRoad.jpg'
 categories: iceland
 ---

+Wild Camping has been banned in Iceland since 2015, please spend the night on  a camgound only.
+Also, the advantage of sleeping in a campground is you a get tons of facilities - restrooms, showers, kitchen etc.<br>
-No need to book any site in advance (except groups at some sites)
+No need to book any site in advance (except groups at some sites)<br>

+Here are some of my favourite campgrounds along the ring road.<br><br>

-Expand the Legend on the left for all details
+*Expand the Legend on the left for all details*
 <p class="responsive-iframe-container">
   <iframe class="responsive-iframe" src="https://www.google.com/maps/d/embed?mid=1PVyOyAeYezIacaLzIuhx9ISVXA11Rjc_" width="1200" height="800"></iframe>
 </p>